 - You may eat butter, margarine, oils, mayonnaise, whipped cream, and smooth sauces and dressings.

-- DO NOT eat very spicy foods and dressings.
+- Don't eat very spicy or acidic foods and dressings.

 - Avoid chunky relishes and pickles.

 - Don't eat deep-fried foods.